keegankb93/qr_forge/README.md

 More image formats will be added as needed or required.

 >[!NOTE]
->The size of the logo will scale relative to the version of the QR Code (and the SVG width/height for that matter).
-This is due to how we use the error-correction algorithm for QR Codes to show a logo, in other words, the logo can only take up so much space before the data becomes unreadable.
+>The size of the image will scale relative to the version of the QR Code (and the SVG width/height for that matter).
+This is due to how we use the error-correction algorithm for QR Codes to show an image, in other words, the image can only take up so much space before the data becomes unreadable, so you cannot set the size.

 ##### Colors